|Birthdate:||November 18, 1980|

 |Career Cup Poles:||30|

 |Best Cup Championship Finish:||2nd – 2010|

-During a successful four-race tryout in the Cup series in 2005 in the No. 11 FedEx Chevrolet, Denny Hamlin scored two top-10 finishes and two top-10 qualifying efforts and was promoted from within the Gibbs organization to pilot the car full-time.
+During a successful four-race tryout in the Cup series in 2005 in the No. 11 FedEx Chevrolet, Denny Hamlin scored two top-10 finishes and two top-10 qualifying efforts and was promoted from within the Joe Gibbs Racing organization to pilot the car full-time.

 In 2006, Hamlin had one of the most successful rookie seasons to date in the series.
 He swept the Cup events at Pocono that season and also posted 20 top-10 finishes.
-He started the season with a win in the Budweiser Shootout and became the first rookie to make the Chase.
+He started the season with a win in the Budweiser Shootout and became the first rookie to make the playoffs.
 He finished third in the standings en route to winning the year’s rookie of the year honors.

 That year in the Xfinity Series, Hamlin posted three victories, five poles, 11 top fives, and 16 top 10s racing 22 of the 35 races to complete the season in 13th place.

-Hamlin won a Cup Series race and made the Chase in 2008, but it was still a frustrating season for the Joe Gibbs Racing driver.
+Hamlin won a Cup Series race and made the playoffs in 2008, but it was still a frustrating season for the Joe Gibbs Racing driver.
 Despite scoring a victory at his home track in Martinsville, Virginia and qualifying for the post-season, Hamlin ended the year ninth in the standings and was never a serious threat to win the championship.

 He was also involved in a hard crash at Talladega in October that resulted in an overnight hospital stay.

 Hamlin did, however, manage to win four Xfinity races in just 19 starts in 2008.